amruta-thakur/adapt-customHotgraphic/README.md

 **mobileInstruction** (string): This is optional text that will be substituted for **instruction** when `Adapt.device.screenSize` is `small` (i.e., when viewed on mobile devices).

 **_setCompletionOn** (string): This value determines when the component registers as complete.
 Acceptable values are `"allItems"` and `"inview"`. `"allItems"` requires each pop-up item to be visited. `"inview"` requires the **Hot Graphic** component to enter the view port completely.

-**_canCycleThroughPagination** (boolean): Enables the pop-ups to be cycled through endlessly using either the previous or next icon.
-When set to `true`, clicking "next" on the final stage will display the very first stage.
-When set to `false`, the final stage will display only a "previous" icon.
-The default is `false`.

-**_hidePagination** (boolean): When set to `true`, hides the "previous" and "next" icons and progress indicator (e.g., "1/5") on the pop-up's toolbar.
-The default is `false`.

 **_graphic** (string): The main image that appears below the hot spots.
 It contains values for **src**, **alt** and **title**.